-New Orleans Ballet Theatre's 2016 production of the The Nutcracker will be performed at 2PM and 7 PM on Saturday, December 17th and Sunday, December 18th at the historic Orpheum Theater, located across from The Roosevelt Hotel in New Orleans, known for its Teddy Bear Tea and Holidays at the Fountain Lounge.
+New Orleans Ballet Theatre's 2017 production of the The Nutcracker will be performed at the historic Orpheum Theater, located across from the Roosevelt Hotel in New Orleans.

 It’s Christmas Eve and Family and friends have gathered to decorate the Christmas tree.
 Children stand in awe of the tree and the party begins with them receiving presents.
 The clock strikes eight, and Drosselmeyer enters the room.
 A talented toymaker, he brings gifts for the children, including four lifelike dolls who delight everyone with their dancing before he puts them away.